-Canadian Milk Vetch is a native erect perennial legume growing on ridged stems from 1 to 4 feet high, but can tend to sprawl across other plants.
+Canadian Milk Vetch is a native erect perennial legume growing on ridged stems from 1 to 4 feet high, but that can tend to sprawl across other plants.
 Stems are green, without tendrils, usually branched and with fine hair.

-The leaves are pinnately compound with an odd number (15 to 35) of 1 inch oblong leaflets.
+The leaves are pinnately compound with an odd number (15 to 35) of 1 inch long oblong leaflets.
 Leaflets have smooth edges, sometimes with hair on the upper medium green surface and usually with short stiff hair on the underside.
 When young, the leaflets have a sharp pointed tip that is an extension of the main vein beyond the leaflet tip.
 Each leaflet has a short stalk.
 A pair of small long-pointed stipules are placed at the base of the main leaf stalk.

 The inflorescence is a tall dense whorled raceme held above the upper leaf axils on a long stalk.

 The flowers are 5-parted, about 1/2 to 3/4 inch long, with a greenish-white hairy calyx and a tubular corolla of 5 creamy to greenish-white to purplish-white lobes.
 In pea-like fashion, one petal (the banner) forms an upward curved upper lip to the corolla.
 The side margins of this petal are rolled upward.
-Two petals form forward projecting laterals and two form a keel beneath the laterals, within which are the stamens, pistil and style.
+Two petals form forward projecting laterals and two form a keel beneath the laterals, within which are the ten stamens, pistil and single style.
 Flowers are without scent.

 Seed: Pollination is by long-tongued insects.
 The flower spikes mature to many dark brown seed pods containing two chambers containing several small, smooth, brownish to yellow-green kidney-shaped seeds.
 Seeds hand planted need scarification and at least 10 days of cold stratification to break dormancy.